-Like many of the large breeds there are quite a few heealth issues you will want to keep an eye on when owning, or consiedering adopting a mastiff dog.
-Here is a list of some of the most common issues.
-Both elbow and hip dysplasia, gastric torsion, bloat, bone cancer, and progressive retinal atrophy(PRA).
-Another thing to keep in mind for younger (english) mastiff dogs is to allow this canine's bones to become fully developed before too much regular exercise.
+Like many of the large breeds there are quite a few health issues you will want to keep an eye on when owning, or consiedering adopting a mastiff dog.
+Here is a list of some of the most common issues: elbow and hip dysplasia, gastric torsion, bloat, bone cancer, and progressive retinal atrophy(PRA).
+Another thing to keep in mind for younger (English) mastiff dogs is to allow this canine's bones to become fully developed before too much regular exercise.
 This is said to decrease chances of the dog having health issues in the bones in later years to come.
 The typical lifespan for the breed is roughly between 9-11 years.

 It is difficult to say for certain exactly which country the original (English) mastiff hails from.
 This is because its history can be traced all the way back to antiquity.
 However the breed that you currently see today is considered to be an english breed.
 So today's mastiff would be considered to have originated in Great Britain.

 For more great Pics be sure to check out our Pinterest Page!